Updated: May 2018

 - Fins: You really don’t need to bring your own fins for snorkeling as all boats have them.
 However, a word of caution – if you have particularly large or small feet, if you have particularly wide or narrow feet, or if you have a high arch, you may find that your boat hasn’t a pair to fit you.
 I ended up needing to wear fins that were too small and cut the tops of my feet badly (requiring me to wear socks and bandages).
 If you think you might have this problem, invest in a pair of lightweight travel fins for the trip.

 - European Electrical Adapters: This is a travel pro tip.
-Ecuador is on the same system as the United States, so all of the electrical outlets are the same as they are in the U.S. (two flat prongs).
+The country is on the same system as the United States, so all of the electrical outlets in Ecuador are the same as they are in the U.S. (two flat prongs).
 However, a lot of boats are all built in Europe and are on the European system.
 In fact, the euro plug is the default for much of the maritime industry.
 In your room on the boat, you’ll probably have one American outlet, but you might also have a European one too.
 So, you can double your outlets by carrying these simple $2 U.S.-to-European electrical adapters.
 This trick works on big cruise ships too!
 If I know I’m going to be a boat, I always carry European adapters.

 - Canvas Bags: This is another travel pro tip.
 Bring with you one or two small, lightweight cotton canvas bags (similar to a shopping bag).
 These are multi-purpose tools.
 You can pack dirty clothes and keep them separate, use them for shopping or even to help organize.